verena-km/vk.analyzehtml/README.rst

 vk.analyzehtml
 ==============

-An Plone add-on analyzing html tags and classes used in News Items and in Documents
+An Plone add-on analyzing HTML tags and classes used in News Items and Documents

 Features
 --------